Buddhist vigilantes kill 9 Muslims in Myanmar bus attack

 Demonstrations were extremely rare under Myanmar's former military rulers but are becoming more frequent as the public voices discontent over issues such as land ownership and chronic power shortages, which led to peaceful marches by hundreds of people in several towns and cities last month.

-But the speedy moves to liberalise are a test of the security forces' tolerance of dissent in the former Burma.
+But the speedy moves to liberalize are a test of the security forces' tolerance of dissent in the former Burma.
 The changing political landscape has also seen Internet and media censorship significantly reduced.

 Hla Saw, secretary general of the Rakhine Nationalities Development Party, blamed the state government for "mismanagement" of the tax issue and said his party was due to meet state officials to try to resolve the conflict.